ShawnHymel/course-embedded-ml-capstone/01-data-collection/README.md

 The *submission.cpp* file is structured so that it will run on an Arduino Nano 33 BLE Sense!
 Simply copy the code from that file into a new Arduino sktech.
 Make sure that you have installed the **Arduino Mbed OS nano Boards** package in *Tools > Boards Manager*.

-After uploading the program to your Arduino board, open the Serial Terminal to see the output.
+After uploading the program to your Arduino board, open the Serial Monitor to see the output.

 For data collection, you can run *serial-data-collect-csv.py* found in this directory to store the raw readings to a CSV file.
 With the Arduino running your collection code and connected to your computer, run the script as follows: